 Leonard M. Fleck

 Leonard Fleck's interests focus on medical ethics, health care policy, priority-setting and rationing, and reproductive decision-making.
 He explores the role of community dialogue (rational democratic deliberation) in addressing controversial issues of ethics and public policy related to emerging genetic technologies.
+More recently, he has been working on a book-length manuscript that addresses a number of ethical and policy issues related to precision medicine, primarily in a cancer treatment context.

 Selected Achievements and Awards